-Additionally, receiving the flu vaccine can help protect your baby, too.
-In the months after birth, anti-influenza antibodies can be passed to your baby through breast milk.
+Additionally, receiving the flu vaccine can help protect your baby.
+In the months after birth, if you breastfeed, you can pass anti-influenza antibodies to your baby through breast milk.

-While the flu vaccine has had a strong safety record in pregnant women, a recent study did raise safety concerns.
+While the flu vaccine has had a strong safety record in pregnant women, a 2017 study did raise some safety concerns.
 Researchers found an association between miscarriage and flu vaccination in the preceding 28 days.

 It’s important to note that this study only included a small number of women.
 Additionally, the association was only statistically significant in women who had received a vaccine containing the pandemic H1N1 strain in the previous season.

 Manufacturers typically begin shipping the flu vaccine in August.
 People are often encouraged to receive the vaccine as soon as it’s available.

 Most doctors recommend that everyone gets their flu vaccine by the end of October or before the virus begins to circulate in your community.